christianalfoni/EmptyBox/posts/2015_08_02_Why-we-are-doing-MVC-and-FLUX-wrong.md

    | |--------------------<<<<-------------------|        |
    |----------------------<<<<----------------------------|
 ```
 But where does the router fit in?
 The really good thing about this architecture is that the **controller** layer has nothing to do with the router.
 The bad thing is that the most popular router with FLUX is the [react-router](https://github.com/rackt/react-router).
 I do not mean to badmouth a really great job creating the project and supporting the React/Flux community, I just say that conceptually it is not compatible with what we are trying to achieve.
-The reason is that the React Router takes direct control of the **view** layer, it does not honor the simple flow we want to achieve.
+The reason is that the React Router takes direct control of the **view** layer, it does not honor the simple flow with traditional MVC.
 Any state change, including what views to display, should be based on application state in the **model** layer and the only way to achieve change is through the **controller** layer.

 ## Fixing the problem
 So what we have to fix is the following: